simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 * **File Size Limit**: FAT32 has a maximum file size limit of 4GB, which can be restrictive when working with large files, such as high-definition videos.
 * **Partition Size Limit**: The maximum partition size for FAT32 is 2TB, so if you have a larger storage device, you may need to consider using a different file system.
-* **Lack of Security Features**: FAT32 does not support advanced security features like file encryption and access control.
+* **Lack of Security Features**: FAT32 doesn't support advanced security features like file encryption and access control.

-If you need to transfer files between different operating systems or use the storage device with older devices that do not support newer file systems, FAT32 can be a convenient choice.
+If you need to transfer files between different operating systems or use the storage device with older devices that don't support newer file systems, FAT32 can be a convenient choice.
 However, if you require larger file sizes, better security, or more advanced features, you may want to consider other file systems.

 NTFS File System
 ----------------